 “Behold, I send my messenger, and he will prepare the way before me.
 And the Lord, whom you seek, will suddenly come to His temple, even the Messenger of the covenant, in whom you delight.
 Behold, ‘He is coming,’ says the LORD of hosts.
 But who can endure the day of his coming.
 And who can stand when he appears?
 For he is like a refiner’s fire and like launderers’ soap.
 He will sit as a refiner and purifier of silver; he will purify the sons of Levi, and purge them as gold and silver, that they may offer to the LORD an offering in righteousness.”
 (Malachi 3: 1-3)

-“The Lord is not slack concerning his promise, as some count slackness, but is infinitely patient toward us, not willing that any should perish but that all should come to repentance.
+“The Lord is not slack concerning his promise, as some count slackness, but is infinitely patient toward us, it being his will that none should perish, but that all should come to repentance.
 But the day of the Lord will come as a thief in the night, in which the heavens will pass away with a great noise, and the elements will melt with a fervent heat; both the earth and the works that are in it will be burned up.”
 (1 Peter 3: 9 and 10)

 Romans 9: 22 speaks of vessels of God prepared for destruction: “What if God, wanting to show his wrath and to make his power known, endured with much longsuffering vessels of wrath prepared for destruction, and that he might make known the riches of His glory on the vessels of mercy, which he had prepared beforehand for glory, . . . ”